-Is it Santorini, where whitewashed cubist houses line the cliffs, a sight that draws countless travelers to the island year after year.
+Is it Santorini, where whitewashed cubist houses line the cliffs, a sight that draws countless travelers to the island year after year?

 A carefree, leisurely vacation spent in the company of friends and other like-minded people from around the world.

-Here at Go Backpacking, we're teaming up with Expedia to give a brief overview into Athens city breaks.
+Here at Go Backpacking, we're teaming up with Expedia to give a brief overview of Athens city breaks.

-Having had almost a feverish interest in the ancient city of Athens since I was knee-high to a grasshopper, I felt I would be doing myself a disservice if I didn't make a stop in Greece's largest city.
+Having had almost a feverish interest in the ancient city of Athens since I was knee-high to a grasshopper, I felt I would be doing myself a disservice if I didn't stop in Greece's largest city.

 I've been quick to discover the delight of visiting a city in what is known traditionally known as the “off-peak” season.

 Why?
-You're almost guaranteed smaller crowds, affordable prices for flights and hotels and pleasant temperatures.
+You're almost guaranteed smaller crowds, affordable prices for flights and hotels, and pleasant temperatures.

 I visited Athens in mid-October.
 Contrary to London, where I live, the weather was perfect.

-It was warm enough to suit every activity – whether that be taking a quick dip in the nearby ocean, or wandering around the city.
+It was warm enough to suit every activity – whether taking a quick dip in the nearby ocean or wandering around the city.

-The City Should be Considered a Beach Destination
+The City Should Be Considered a Beach Destination

-Speaking of beaches, I was pleasantly surprised by the caliber of those that I visited during my time in the city.
+Speaking of beaches, I was pleasantly surprised by the caliber of those I visited during my time in the city.

-I was able to catch a tram from outside our accommodation and travel a mere twenty minutes before finding myself by water's edge.
+I was able to catch a tram from outside our accommodation and travel a mere twenty minutes before finding myself by the water's edge.

+I love a grungy city, and Athens certainly fits the bill.
 While the Greek islands are traditional hotspots for partygoers, I think it would be relatively easy to have a rockin' night out in the capital city.

 My opinion of the place was greatly aided by the fact that I and my travel partner's last drink was on the house.

 The Food Completely Blew My Mind

-As much as I love a hearty full English breakfast… I don't like going on vacation to eat what I could just have at home.
+As much as I love a hearty full English breakfast, I don't like going on vacation to eat what I could have at home.

 Athens impressed me with its range of Greek cuisine.
-I sampled traditional and modern-day dishes, as you should when in a new country.
+I sampled traditional and modern-day dishes, as you should in a new country.

 My opinion of a place often relies directly on the quality of the meals on offer.
 Athens went above and beyond in delivering on this.

-The Entire City is Steeped in History
+The Entire City Is Steeped in History

-If you're journeying there in the middle of summer (or are a keen photographer either way), you'll be best served by visiting earlier or later in the day.
+If you're journeying there in the middle of summer (or are a keen photographer), you'll be best served by visiting earlier or later in the day.